The Shipping Law Review: Malta

 iv Environmental regulation

 Malta is a Member State of the European Maritime Safety Agency, the European Seaports Organisation and the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea.
-In assistance with these regional authorities and, among other, the IMO, Malta enforces international, regional and EU instruments, which have been either ratified or directly form part of domestic legislation.
-Malta is party to the major conventions regulating sea and air pollution.
+In assistance with these regional authorities and, among others, the IMO, Malta enforces international, regional and EU instruments, which have been either ratified or directly form part of domestic legislation.
+Malta is a party to the major conventions regulating sea and air pollution.